 She watched as I strained the mixture and used a spoon to squeeze out all the liquid from the berries.
 "HOT, HOT, HOT," she reminded me.
 Together, we sampled the syrup after it cooled.

-Check out this nice video on how to make your own!
+If you are interested, check out this simple video on how to make your own!
+It's easy and fun to make with children (even toddlers).
 Enjoy and stay healthy this Winter...